Our diaspora on St Patrick’s Day

 Ireland’s Diaspora Strategy 2020-2025

-Ireland has a new Diaspora Strategy for the period 2020-2025.
-The Strategy sets out what the Government will do over the next five years to support and engage with our diaspora communities around the world.
+Ireland's Diaspora Strategy for the period 2020-2025 sets out how the Government is supporting and engaging with our diaspora communities around the world.

 Find out more - Diaspora Strategy 2020-2025